-One hundred and forty patients (87 males & 53 females) underwent semi-rigid URS for solitary proximal ureteric calculi.
+One hundred and forty patients (87 males, 53 females) underwent semi-rigid URS for solitary proximal ureteric calculi.
 Abdominal hand pressure over the iliac vessels on the affected side was used to assist access to the upper ureter if required.
-Patient and clinical characteristics are presented in table II.
-Sixty eight patients were treated using the new anti-retropulsion technique and 72 patients were in the control group.
-Mean age in both groups was $56.1 \pm 16.4$ years with a mean BMI of $28.9 \pm 7.7 (\text{kg/m}^2)$ .
-Mean stone diameter was $9.3 \pm 3.4$ mm with similar impaction rate between both groups (44.1% vs. 43.1% control), p=n/s).
-The number of patients with stents placed preoperatively was similar with 20 (25.3%) in the new technique group and 23 (31.9%) in the control group (p=n/s).
+Patient and clinical characteristics are presented in Table 2.
+Sixty-eight patients were treated using the new anti-retropulsion technique and 72 patients were in the control group.
+Mean age in both groups was $56.1\pm16.4$ years with a mean body mass index of $28.9\pm7.7$ kg/m.
+Mean stone diameter was $9.3\pm3.4$ mm, with similar impaction rate between both groups (44.1% vs. 43.1% control; p=n/s).
+The number of patients with stents placed preoperatively was similar, with 20 (25.3%) in the new technique group and 23 (31.9%) in the control group (p=n/s).

-The mean surgical procedure time was 53.3min $\pm 17.9$ for the new technique and $65.2 \min \pm 29.2$ for the control group(p= 0.005).
-Surgical characteristics are presented in Table III.
-Compared to the new technique, the control group had a higher rate of retropulsion (33.3% vs. 14.7%, p=0.01) and required flexible URS more often to exclude or remove residual fragments (59.1% vs. 24.1%, p=0.001).
-When flexible ureteroscopy was used, there was no difference between the two groups with respect to use of ureteric access sheaths.
-Using the new technique stone free rates were higher (79.1% vs. 69.4%, p=n/s) and there was a lower likelihood of leaving residual fragments both <3mm and $\geq$ 3mm (p=0.002).
-Rate of ureteric injury (3 (4.4%) new technique, 3 (4.2%) control group) were all minor superficial ureteric mucosal injuries treated with ureteric stents.
+The mean surgical procedure time was $53.3\pm17.9$ minutes for the new technique and $65.2\pm29.2$ minutes for the control group (p=0.005).
+Surgical characteristics are presented in Table 3.
+Compared to the new technique, the control group had a higher rate of retropulsion (33.3% vs. 14.7%;

+p=0.01) and required flexible URS more often to exclude or remove residual fragments (59.1% vs. 24.1%; p=0.001).
+When flexible URS was used, there was no difference between the two groups with respect to use of ureteric access sheaths.
+Using the new technique, stonefree rates were higher (79.1% vs. 69.4%; p=n/s) and there was a lower likelihood of leaving residual fragments both <3 mm and $\geq 3$ mm (p=0.002).
+Rate of ureteric injury (three [4.4%] new technique, three [4.2%] control group) were all minor superficial ureteric mucosal injuries treated with ureteric stents.
 Ten patients required the use of an additional basket during the new procedure due to damage to the basket by the laser.
 This damage did not result in any further complication.
 No patients developed ureteral strictures.
-The incidence of urinary tract infection (3) (4.1%) new technique, 3 (3.8%) control group) was identical between both groups.
+The incidence of urinary tract infection (three [4.1%] new technique, three [3.8%] control group) was identical between both groups.
 The need for secondary procedures was similar between both techniques.
 Three patients (4.4%) required a secondary procedure in the new technique with SWL and no patients required a secondary URS.
-This was in contrast to the control group where 3 patients required SWL and one patient required a repeat URS for residual fragments.
+This was in contrast to the control group, where three patients required SWL and one patient required a repeat URS for residual fragments.